 “How close did I come?” he asked seductively.

 “Actually…” I began, mimicking his strawberry jam voice.
-“I am six feet tall with mousey hair and pooh green eyes.
+“I am six feet tall with mouse colored hair and pooh green eyes.
 I weigh three hundred pounds and am a mud wrestler by trade.”

 “But…” I couldn’t resist adding.
 “Some call them age spots, but they are irresistible.”